daryleserrant/EmailTrafficPredictor/README.md

 - Add a database to store the results of message requests from Gmail.
 - Add an additional model to predict probabilities of receiving messaged tagged with various labels during different times of the day (i.e. Promotional, Social, Important, etc.).
 - Create a google gagdet to provide the user a convenient way of viewing the forecasts in their Gmail account.
 - Make the application scalable for use by multiple users.
+At the moment the parameters of the time series models are optimized for my personal email traffic only.
+Models that are generalizable for multiple users will need to be explored.
+- Adjust models to account for outgoing emails - i.e replies to messages sent by user.